Neuroscience and Neurodegeneration

-You’ll need a 2:1 in an appropriate scientific subject.
+You’ll need a 2:1 in an appropriate scientific subject, examples include Neuroscience, Psychology, Biomedical Science and Medicine.
 Applicants with a 2.2 will need to provide a strong supporting statement and will be interviewed by telephone.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.